 You will need an experiment write-up sheet.
 We have two printable choices here.
 The first is for younger kids.
 The second experiment write-up sheet is a template middle grades and high schoolers can use when typing up their own experiment reports.

-You will also need a favorite cookie recipe, some artificial sweetener, and taste testers.
+You will also need a favorite cookie recipe and ingredients, some artificial sweetener, and taste testers.

 Design an experiment using the scientific method to see what differences the artificial sweetener has compared to regular white sugar.
 Think about taste and texture.
 How can you conduct the experiment fairly so the results are scientific?